Catholic Physicians Guild of the Diocese of Venice

 Guild name is changed to the Southwest Florida Guild of the Catholic Medical Association.
 The guild became incorporated.

 2012 The guild received non-profit status as a 501 (c) 3 corporation.
 The Website was launched.
 Dr Hannan and Dr Reardon co-directed the 5th annual bioethics seminar, “Dignity and Destiny,” with speakers, Rita Marker, J.D., Theresa Deisher, Ph.D., John Haas, Ph.D., and George Weigel.

 2013 The guild developed an online registration process to help with conferences and memberships.
 The guild sponsored its 6th annual bioethics seminar featuring Wes Ely MD of Vanderbilt University, Nik Nikas, J.D. of the Bioethics Defense Fund, Rev. Tad Pacholczyk, Ph.D. from the National Catholic Bioethics Center, and Rev. Robert Spitzer, S.J., Ph.D. from the Magis Institute among other organizations.
 We also have an increasing number of lectures for our bioethics seminars available for viewing through our website.

 Guild members are representing the Bishop on the Florida Catholic Conference’s End-of- Life Committee.
 Dr Hannan was a adjunct faculty member for the NCBC, lecturing to the bioethics course at St John’s Seminary in Brighton, Massachusetts.
-The Guild sponsored the filming of Fr Tad’s lecture, Stem Cells: Cutting through the Spin at Bishop Verot High School this year.
-We are also sponsoring Rita Marker, J.D. of the Patients Rights Council to give a CME lecture on counseling patients on end of life medical decisions, that will be delivered to all interested physicians and health care workers in the diocese.
+The Guild sponsored the filming of Fr Tad’s lecture, Cutting through the Spin on Stem Cell Research at Bishop Verot High School in 2013.
+We also sponsored Rita Marker, J.D. of the Patients Rights Council to give a CME lecture on counseling patients on end of life medical decisions.